jerilseb/jerilseb.github.io/apps/simple-snake/state.md

 ## Known Behaviors
 - The snake moves at a constant speed regardless of score
-- The game ends immediately upon collision with walls or self
+- The game ends upon collision with the snake's own body or when the 60-second timer expires
+- The snake passes through walls and appears on the opposite side
 - The leaderboard is hidden during gameplay and shown after game over
 - Scores of 0 are not recorded in the leaderboard
 - The snake cannot reverse direction (e.g., cannot go right when moving left)
 - If Supabase operations fail, appropriate error messages are displayed

-## Potential Future Enhancements
-- Difficulty levels with different speeds
-- Mobile touch controls
-- Visual effects for food consumption or game over
-- Sound effects
-- Different types of food with special effects
-- Obstacles or maze elements
-- Multiplayer functionality
-- Real-time leaderboard updates using Supabase's real-time subscriptions
-- User authentication for secure player identification
+- The game has a 60-second time limit for players to accumulate points

 ## Technical Implementation Notes
 - The game uses a grid-based system where each cell is 20x20 pixels
 - The snake is represented as an array of objects with x,y coordinates
-- The game loop runs at a fixed interval of 150ms
+- The game loop runs at a fixed interval of 100ms
+- The timer updates at a fixed interval of 1000ms (1 second)
 - Local storage is used for player name persistence
 - Supabase is used exclusively for the global leaderboard system
 - CSS classes control the visibility of different UI sections